 How to Apply

-The test fee shall in no case be reimbursed.
-Please note that the payment of the Admissions Test fee alone does not mean the application has been completed.
+The application fee is non-refundable.
+Please note that the payment of the admission test fee alone does not mean the application has been completed.

 After completing the payment, candidates will receive a confirmation email containing key indications on how to complete the computer set up for the test.

 1) install Proctor Exam Google Chrome plugin, necessary to guarantee appropriate invigilation during the exam

 2) complete a system check, which allows to understand whether video, audio and Internet connection are good enough to access the exam

 When completing the above steps – to be completed at least 48 hours before the test day – candidates receive a second email containing the link to access the exam and instructions on how to complete their identification, which will be available in the hour before the test session scheduled time, and the environmental check to allow invigilation.
 Any official photo ID can be used for identification (passport, national ID card, driving license).
 The link to access the exam will be activated at the test session scheduled time.